 Making Comics is expensive!

-In both time and financing.
+In both time creating them and financing their publishing.
 To start I’d say, don’t rush into printing or publishing, until you’ve invested a decent amount of time in practice, and have reasonably polished work to share.
 But once you do, there are ways to try to generate an income from the work, and some interesting alternate sources of income available.

 Again when you’re just starting out, I wouldn’t worry too much about $ other than the funds you need for supplies and time to practice.
 At that stage, if you want to publish at all, just post examples of what you’re doing to Facebook or twitter, set up a tumbler maybe?
 They have a few webcomics templates too and can work without one as well.
 Another good way to share it at 0 publishing costs.
 That’s a great way at first to test a new comic on your friends and start to build an audence.
 Join communities of peers to learn and share tips.
 In time, you’ll become more confident with what you’re doing and ready to expand on it.
 The readers feedback for your work will be one of the best indicators of whether your comics are ready to be monetized somehow.